Neolithic Europe: Archaeology

-Archeologists trace the emergence of food-producing societies in the Levantine region of southwest Asia to the close of the last glacial period around 12,000 BC, and these developed into a number of regionally distinctive cultures by the eighth millennium BC.
+Archeologists trace the emergence of food-producing societies in the Levantine region of Middle East to the close of the last glacial period around 12,000 BC, and these developed into a number of regionally distinctive cultures by the eighth millennium BC.
 Remains of food-producing societies in the Aegean have been carbon-dated to c.
 6500 BCE at Knossos, Franchthi Cave, and a number of mainland sites in Thessaly.
 Neolithic groups appear soon afterwards in the rest of Southeast Europe and south-central Europe.
-The Neolithic cultures of Southeast Europe (including the Aegean) show some continuity with groups in southwest Asia and Anatolia (e.g., Çatalhöyük).
+The Neolithic cultures of Southeast Europe (including the Aegean) show some continuity with groups in Middle East and Anatolia (e.g., Çatalhöyük).

 In 2018, an 8,000-year-old ceramic figurine portraying the head of the "Mother Goddess", was found near Uzunovo, Vidin Province in Bulgaria, which pushes back the Neolithic revolution to 7th millennium BC.

 Current evidence suggests that Neolithic material culture was introduced to Europe via western Anatolia, and that similarities in cultures of North Africa and the Pontic steppes are due to diffusion out of Europe.
-All Neolithic sites in Europe contain ceramics, and contain the plants and animals domesticated in Southwest Asia: einkorn, emmer, barley, lentils, pigs, goats, sheep, and cattle.
-Genetic data suggest that no independent domestication of animals took place in Neolithic Europe, and that all domesticated animals were originally domesticated in Southwest Asia.
-The only domesticate not from Southwest Asia was broomcorn millet, domesticated in East Asia.
+All Neolithic sites in Europe contain ceramics, and contain the plants and animals domesticated in Middle East: einkorn, emmer, barley, lentils, pigs, goats, sheep, and cattle.
+Genetic data suggest that no independent domestication of animals took place in Neolithic Europe, and that all domesticated animals were originally domesticated in Middle East.
+The only domesticate not from Middle East was broomcorn millet, domesticated in East Asia.
 The earliest evidence of cheese-making dates to 5500 BC in Kuyavia, Poland.

 Archaeologists agreed for some time that the culture of the early Neolithic is relatively homogeneous, compared to the late Mesolithic.
 DNA studies tend to confirm this, indicating that agriculture was brought to Western Europe by the Aegean populations, that are known as 'the Aegean Neolithic farmers'.
 When these farmers arrived in Britain, DNA studies show that they did not seem to mix much with the earlier population of the Western Hunter-Gatherers.
 Instead, there was a substantial population replacement.